jetsonhacks/bootFromExternalStorage/README.md

 # bootFromExternalStorage
 <b>These scripts were written before there was official support in the NVIDIA SDK Manager for booting from external storage.
 The NVIDIA SDK Manager is a tool used to flash and configure the Jetson.
 You may prefer to use the SDK Manager instead of these scripts.
 To get started with SDK Manager: https://developer.nvidia.com/nvidia-sdk-manager</b>

-Shell scripts to setup a NVIDIA Jetson AGX Xavier or Jetson Xavier NX Developer Kit to boot from external storage.
+Shell scripts to setup a NVIDIA Jetson Xavier or Orin (AGX, NX, Nano models) to boot from external storage.

 Support code for the video and article: [**Native Boot for Jetson Xaviers**](https://www.jetsonhacks.com/2021/08/25/native-boot-for-jetson-xaviers/)